You are listening to the Sean Hannity Radio Show Podcast.

 Get in their face.

-Uh their plan is for dirty air and dirty water.
+Their plan is for dirty air and dirty water.

-Oh, the their social Darwinists.
+Oh, they're social Darwinists.

 I am so tired of phony, just phony hypocrites.